 So why don’t we demand that the British hospital actively refer Charlie’s parents to another facility?
 Just wondering…

 Maybe the parents in this case are the ones appealing to conscience, but, in the view of the medicolegal authorities, wrongly so.
-In postings dated June 2 and June 6 of this year, this blog carried a 2-part rejoinder to an April 6 article in the New England Journal of Medicine that took the position that conscientious objection by medical practitioners should be considered unethical.

 The views, opinions and positions expressed by these authors and blogs are theirs and do not necessarily represent that of the Bioethics Research Library and Kennedy Institute of Ethics or Georgetown University.